 Façade 10, includes 2 murals (A & B), each with its own mural permit application.
-The Board must determine whether the existing murals on façade 10 of building 1880 form a single, consistent image or theme to be considered one mural on one façade.
+The applicant since then has removed the murals and painted the surface of the wall white.

 Pursuant to LDR Section 8.5.2(A), the nine (9) criteria shall be utilized and a positive finding must be made for the Board to approve the requested mural applications, whether located on private or public property.